Where are they now? The 16 kids handed Man Utd debuts by Solskjaer

 The midfielder started three times in the Europa League group stage in 2019-20 but spent most of that season with the Under-23s.

-Garner struggled to make an impact during his loan spell at Watford but then spent the second half of 2020-21 at Nottingham Forest, where he earned rave reviews for his performances.
+Garner struggled to make an impact during his spell at Watford but moved on loan to Nottingham Forest in January 2021, where he earned rave reviews for his performances.

 Williams made his senior debut in an EFL Cup match against Rochdale in September 2019 and quickly became a key part of Solskjaer’s squad, making 36 appearances in all competitions in his breakthrough season.